tmtxt/CryptoCurrency/README.md

 By default, the bot should display the current exchange rate of a currency of your choice in its "playing..." status.
 If that's the case, you know that the bot is running!
 Now, you can type `/cc` (or whatever prefix you chose) to display the current exchange rates for the most common Crypto Currencies!

-⚠️ Don't forget to invite the bot to your server! ^_^
+⚠️ Don't forget to invite the bot to your server!

+# Feeling generous?

+Leave me a tip! ^_^

+BTC: `39F1XsP4SFNmL8FrNqf9C4SNexyEzDH9F3`